 What is Montessori?

-ELM is a fully-inclusive program serving children ages 1-6.
-Montessori is a proven method of education that encourages self-development and independence in each child.
 Maria Montessori once said that children do not need to learn how to use their imaginations, but they do need to learn how to work, and how to care for their environment.
-The method is based on these principles as well as the manipulatives that she developed.
-The classroom is a prepared environment where lessons are carefully designed to create interest and foster concentration.
-Freedom of movement and choice are also key elements.
+The method is based on these principles and the manipulatives that she developed.

-The Toddler Classroom is a joyful space where teachers begin to introduce the Montessori concepts, but still prioritizes gross motor play, fun, and curiosity.
+The Toddler Classroom is a joyful space where teachers begin to introduce the Montessori concepts, but they still prioritize gross motor play, fun, and curiosity.
 They follow their own schedule as needed.
-The day consists of a shorter lesson time of 1-1.5 hours, group circles with songs and stories, craft, recess, group play and socialization, and snack.
+The day consists of a shorter lesson time of 1-1.5 hours, group circles with songs and stories, crafts, recess, group play, socialization, and snacks.
 There is an extra recess in the morning, weather permitting.
 Children at this age are incredibly sensitive to language, so English and Spanish are introduced to prepare them for language proficiency.
-The Toddler Program is available on Tuesday and Thursday.
+The Toddler Program is available Monday through Friday.

-The Preschool program is available either two or three days a week.
-Children must be 3 years old by August 1st, prior to the start of the school year.
+The Preschool program is available two to five days a week.
+Children must be 3 years old by August 15th, prior to the start of the school year.

-The Kindergarten Program is a homeschool support.
-Children attend Monday-Thursday, satisfying 20 of the 25 weekly hours required by the state.
+ELM’s Kindergarten Program is a homeschool support program.
+Kindergarten requirements vary by state.
+When homeschooling, Tennessee requires 180 days a year, four hours per day.
+ELM’s Kindergarten program is a homeschool tutorial service, fulfilling 16 of the required weekly hours if choosing the 4-day option, 20 hours if choosing the 5-day enrollment option.
 Kindergarten completes the 3-year primary cycle in a Montessori classroom.
-Please consider this option for your child.
 They become the leaders of the classroom.
 They learn to read in a gentle environment shaped to their individual needs.

 * Toddler admission requires one additional step, “Toddler Phase In.”
 This is a feature of our program designed to help your child make a positive transition from you to his/her new teacher.
-Each child must be accompanied by an adult for a minimum of one hour.
+Each new student begins the program with a staggered start schedule to create a smooth transition.

 After your new child visit, complete and return your application, accompanied by a non-refundable application fee.
 No child is able to be considered for admission until we have a completed application on file with the application fee.